xelatihy/yocto-gl/docs/yocto_gl.md

     int length, int& width, int& height, int& ncomp);
 ~~~

-Loads an image from memory.
+Loads an image from memory with variable number of channels.

 #### Function load_image_from_memory()